I have just finished what I think is my best piece to date

 I have named this piece 'Nebulae' (the plural for more than one nebula of stars).

-It is made with seed beads of various sizes, delicas and 9 swarovski rivoli's (the large crystals) and to my own pile of flesh.
+It is made with seed beads of various sizes, delicas and 9 swarovski rivoli's (the large crystals) and to my own pattern.

 What do you think?